brunobpinto/brunobpinto/README.md

 ## Hey, I'm Bruno 👋🏼
 ### A Computer Engineering Student at PUC-Rio
-- 🌱 I’m currently learning **ARDUINO, C, C++**
+- 🌱 I’m currently learning **C#, Blazor WebAssembly, .NET and SQL Server**
 - 📫 How to reach me **contato@brunobpinto.com**
-- ⚙ I'm currently involved in a scientific project to build an automated sandwich production line
+- ⚙  Currently working as a **Full Stack Developer Intern** at ICAD Lab
-- 🦾 And I'm a member of one of the most prestigious robotics teams: **Riobotz PUC-Rio**
+- 🦾 And I'm serving as a Teaching Assistant for the course **Microcontrollers Project**, that makes <br>really cool projects with Arduino and Raspberry Pi

 ##